HTTP-RPC/Kilo/README.md

 * _`org.httprpc.util`_
     * `IteratorAdapter` - adapter class that presents the contents of an iterator as an iterable list, suitable for streaming to JSON

-Additionally, the JAR file contains the following classes for working with templates, which allow service data to be declaratively transformed into alternate representations:
+Additionally, the server library provides the following classes for use with templates, which allow service data to be declaratively transformed into alternate representations:

 * _`org.httprpc`_
     * `Template` - annotation that associates a template with a service method
 * _`org.httprpc.template`_
-    * `TemplateEngine` - template processing engine
+    * `TemplateEngine` - class for processing template documents
     * `Modifier` - interface representing a template modifier
-    * `MarkupEscapeModifier` - modifier that escapes markup data
-    * `JSONEscapeModifier` - modifier that escapes JSON data
-    * `CSVEscapeModifier` - modifier that escapes CSV data
-    * `URLEscapeModifer` - modifier that escapes URL values
-    * `ResourceBundleAdapter` - adapter class that presents the contents of a root object and a resource bundle as a single map, suitable for use as a data dictionary

 Each of these classes is discussed in more detail below.